Mary Elizabeth Bliss

-Mary Elizabeth "Betty" Taylor Bliss Dandridge (née Taylor; April 20, 1824 – July 25, 1909), was the youngest of the three surviving daughters of President Zachary Taylor and Margaret Smith.
+Mary Elizabeth "Betty" Taylor Bliss Dandridge (née Taylor; April 20, 1824 – July 25, 1909) was the youngest of the three surviving daughters of President Zachary Taylor and Margaret Smith.

 In 1848, after her father was elected president, Mary Elizabeth married William Wallace Smith Bliss, an army officer who had served with her father.
 Taylor appointed William Bliss as Presidential Secretary.
 At the age of 24, Mary Elizabeth Bliss served as First Lady during her father's presidency, as her mother declined the social role.

 Early life and education

-Betty Taylor was the youngest of five daughters (two of whom died before she was born) of Peggy and Zachary Taylor in Louisville, Kentucky, then on the frontier.
+Betty Taylor was born the youngest of five daughters (two of whom died before she was born) of Peggy and Zachary Taylor in Louisville, Kentucky, then on the frontier.
 She also had a younger brother, Dick Taylor.
 She and her siblings grew up alternately at their plantation in Louisville and U.S. Army forts, where her father, a career Army officer, was often in command.
 Her mother mostly taught the children at home, sometimes with the help of tutors or young army officers.
 In the late 1820s, the family moved to a plantation near Baton Rouge, as her father was purchasing land in the area.

 In the early 1830s, the family was with Taylor at Fort Crawford as he waged the Black Hawk War.
 Later they returned to Baton Rouge, when he went to territorial Florida for the Second Seminole War and then to Texas.